bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 specified class name.
 Those are the CSS selectors you have learned about previously.

-Hopefully, you\'ve experienced how useful and effective they can be, but that\'s not all.
+Hopefully, you&apos;ve experienced how useful and effective they can be, but that&apos;s not all.

 As the CSS code based evolved over time, more selectors were added to improve the design and styling effect of CSS.

-Let\'s explore a few of these widely used selectors.
+Let&apos;s explore a few of these widely used selectors.

-First, let\'s focus on attribute selectors.
+First, let&apos;s focus on attribute selectors.

 The attribute selector has a few syntax variations.